Living Greek in Greece: Euripides' Medea

 APPLICATION AND GUIDELINES

-Thank you for expressing interest in Living Greek in Greece in 2023.
+Thank you for expressing interest in Living Greek in Greece.
 We hope that you will join us in the “Garden of the Muses” as part of a group of enthusiastic students of the Ancient Greek language.

 Please read these application guidelines thoroughly, then fill out the application linked at the bottom of this page.